Code-Institute-Submissions/crwst/readme/testing.md

 * View an order confirmation after checkout to verify that I haven’t made any mistakes and that the order has been successfully processed

 If a payment and order has been successful, the user will see an order confirmation with full details of their purchase and a toast success message.

 If the payment or order details are invalid the user is given that feedback and asked to check their details.

+The checkout success view is defensively programmed so that only the creator of the order or a superuser can see this.
+It is so the url cannot be bypassed and sensitive data isn't visible.

 This user story is achieved.